UdeshikaP/UdeshikaP/README.md

 - 🌱 I’m currently learning **React, Android, and SE best practices**

 - 💬 Ask me about **Web, Android**
+- 🎓 Undergraduate at **SLIIT, specializing in Software Engineering**

 - 📫 How to reach me **piumiudeshika02@gmail.com**